jackpal/jackpal.github.io/_posts/2022-06-05-cs-admissions-fall-2022.md

 ## Things we should have done, but didn't

 - Apply to _all_ the UC schools, not just the most desirable ones.
   - The UC system lets you apply to multiple schools with the same application.
   - There is no drawback to applying to all of them.

 - Start the admissions process early.

 - Spend a _lot_ of time on essays.
 Think of your essay writing time as paying $10K per hour, because it probably has that much of an effect on your potential future earnings.

-- Brag like crazy.
+- Brag like crazy on your essay.
 Our family culture encourages being humble, and this did _not_ serve us well in writing essays.
 Your essay is competing against people who are straight-up exaggerating their accomplishments.
 Do not give them any advantage by being modest.

 ## Things we didn't do, because they didn't matter